 After five minutes we take a second hydration reading.
 We then wait an hour and take a third and final reading.

-The reason we do these tests on our hand is because we have adult acne.
+The reason we do these tests on our hands is because we have adult acne.
 The oil and hydration levels on our face can vary significantly and this could skew the results.
 We’re aware this isn’t perfect, because the products are made for our face, however, given that the hydration levels of our hands are more consistent, we feel this is a fairer way to do the tests.

 To determine a product’s total score, which determines where it sits on the leaderboard, we add together the points in the Vegan, Cruelty-Free, Hydration Percentage, and INCI Score categories.
 We then subtract the price per 30ml, and the Irritation and Comedone Rating scores.